motebus/ultrabook/Ultra/Welcome to YP.md

     * Markdown Syntax Guide:
     * - https://www.markdownguide.org/basic-syntax/ <br> 中文: https://markdown.tw/

-### fBuilder
+## fBuilder
-1. Sign in your Jujue account and open fBuilder.
+1. Sign in your YP account and open fBuilder.
 2. Follow the Tutorials to create a simple flow that clocks-in to the Telegram channel clockin://cxx four times a day (09:00, 12:00, 18:00, and 00:00).

-### jBuilder
+## jBuilder
-1. Sign in your Jujue account and open jBuilder.
+1. Sign in your YP account and open jBuilder.
 2. Now you can use jBuilder to create your own jBoard!